-It is so beautiful at night as much as it is during the day, so you can decide which views and scenes you need that you can know when exactly to visit the place.
+It is so beautiful at night as much as it is during the day, so you can decide which views and scenes you need so that you can know when to visit the place.

 How to Reach Bandra-Worli Sea Link Mumbai

-Reaching Bandra-Worli Sea Link is so simple from either side; the bridge serves the next bus depot 2 km away, and the Bandra Railways Station serves the nearby railway station 5 km next to the sea link.
+Reaching the Bandra-Worli Sea Link is simple from either side; the bridge serves the next bus depot 2 km away, and the Bandra Railways Station serves the nearby railway station 5 km next to the sea link.
 Moreover, there are other ways of reaching the bridge, such as taxis and auto-rickshaws

 Some statistics about Bandra-Worli Seal Link